Manami Hashimoto

 Manami Hosokawa (細川 愛実, Hosokawa Manami), better known by her stagename Manami Hashimoto (橋本 マナミ, Hashimoto Manami), is a Japanese gravure model and actress represented by Irving and her business alliance is Harmony Promotion.

 Hashimoto is called by such unique catchphrases such as "Heisei no Danchi Tsuma," (The Apartment Complex Wife of the Heisei era) "Aijin ni Shitai Onna No. 1," (The Number-one Woman I Want as My Mistress) and "Kokumin no Aijin."
 (The Nation's Mistress) That is to say, she was one of the sex symbols in Japan during the 2010s.

 Personal life

-In November 27, 2019, Hashimoto announced on her official blog that she has married a non-celebrity man, a physician, one year her junior.
+On November 27, 2019, Hashimoto announced on her official blog that she has married a non-celebrity man, a physician, one year her junior.

-In July 2, 2022, she gave birth to their first child, a son.
+On July 2, 2022, she gave birth to their first child, a son.
 On March 31, 2024, Hashimoto announced her second pregnancy on Instagram.
 On July 8, she announced the birth of her second child, a daughter.